 Enquiries about the re-use of material should be directed to SOAS's Information Compliance Manager (see Where can I get further information? for contact details).

 If you are seeking a transcript of your academic results, or you need a copy of your SOAS degree certificate, you should not submit a subject access request.

 Students can exercise their rights under Data Protection Law to request access to their marks; to the comments by examiners on their dissertations and on their exam scripts; and any data about them in the papers of examination boards.
 You should submit a subject access request in the usual way (see How do I submit a request?).
 The identities of your examiners will not normally be released to you.
-Data Protection Law provides that, if your results have not been published when your request arrives, we will respond within 5 months of the date of receipt of your request or 40 days from the publication of the results (whichever is sooner).
+Data Protection Law provides that, if your results have not been published when your request arrives, we will respond within 5 months of the date of receipt of your request or one month from the publication of the results (whichever is sooner).

 However, SOAS students can also request informal feedback on their examination and dissertation performance without having to make a request under the law.
 Requests for informal feedback should be directed to the relevant Department.
 Questions about informal feedback should be directed to your Department or the SOAS Registry.

 Students should note that the right of access to personal data does not provide a right of access to examination scripts.

 Further information about how SOAS aims to protect the rights of individuals under data protection law is provided in SOAS's Data Protection Policy.
 Enquiries relating to data protection at SOAS should be directed to SOAS's Information Compliance Manager, whose contact details are below:

 Information Compliance Manager